Lightweight: Rowing

-Lightweight rowing was a category entered into the Olympic sport, originally due to countries of smaller stature competing with an unfair disadvantage, as rowing favors the taller athlete who has more leverage.
+Originally, lightweight rowing was a introduced as a category at the 1996 Summer Olympics, due to countries with athletes of smaller average stature competing with an unfair disadvantage, as rowing favors taller athletes who have more leverage.

-Current Olympic class lightweight events in rowing are a men's lightweight Double Scull, and a women's lightweight Double Scull.
+Current Olympic-class lightweight events in rowing are the men's lightweight double sculls, and the women's lightweight double sculls.
+From 1996 to 2016, there was also the men's lightweight coxless four event.